wlsf82/protractor-and-webrtc/README.md

 - Computer with camera (app requirement)
 - Node.js v6.x+ (use the following URL to download Node.js in case you don't have it yet: https://nodejs.org/)
 - Chrome browser (due to WebRTC compatibility)

+## Feedback and contributions

+After completing the code lab, feel free to send me feedback about it (my email is available in the [`package.json`](https://github.com/wlsf82/protractor-and-webrtc/blob/master/package.json) file).

+If you want to contribute, fork the project and submit your pull requests.
+I'll be happy to review and approve them in case they are good contributions.

+Some suggestion of contributions are:

+- Translation to other languages
+- Tests where the second browser interacts with the first browser

 ## Lesson 0 - Setup